cherryramatisdev/testroute/README.md

 - Interactive-first, so you don't need to figure out arguments or flags right ahead
 - Batteries-included: set the http method, status code, response body, delay and wildcard route (e.g. `/user/:id`)
-- Highly configurable: you can create a set of mock routes one time and use it everywhere (not exactly how it works)
+- Highly configurable: you can create a set of mock routes one time and use it everywhere
+- Intuitive and friendly with prompt autocompletion

 ## Usage